mosarhat/hola/README.md

 ## Note

 My backend seems to have a major issue which is, when hosted, my bot is appending to only ONE dictionary within my deployment, so I have a disctionary with a gagillion sub-key/value pairs.
 I need to make it so that every hour, the bot refreshed the message history.
 This ensures that after a while, my bot doesn't have like 10-million entries.

+Another point, I am going to try to find a design pattern that works to make my code significantly easier to read; might use Factory, but that's TBD.